jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - [x] Right now I feel maybe the first 5 could be merged into one.
 - [x] Along with some main topics, I feel there are loose topics.
 Maybe those loose topics could be grouped together with something.
 - [x] I think Connectors and Connections is something I might want to combine into one article.
-- [x] Assignment I would like to keep separate for now.
+- [x] Assignment I might like to keep separate for now.
 - [x] System Command Call Notations too.
-It's kind of large and honestly a bit questionable, so I would like to keep that separate.
+It's kind of large and honestly a bit questionable, so I might like to keep that separate.
 - [x] I am thinking the remaining 4 relatively small articles, might be combined into a System Objects Misc article.
 - [x] "01.
 System Objects" > Larger > Keep separate
 - [x] "02.
 Assignment" > Medium sized > Keep separate